enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/packaging.rst

 *******************

 It is possible to copy jars inside the JQM_ROOT/ext directory.
-In that case, these resources will be loaded by a classloader common to all libraries and will therefore be available to all payloads.
+In that case, these resources will be loaded by a classloader common to all libraries and will be available to all payloads.

 This should only be used very rarely, and is not to be considered in packaging.
 This exists mostly for shared JNDI resources such as JDBC connection pools.
-Note that a lib in ext has priority over one provided by the payload (through Maven or lib directory).
+Note that a library in ext has priority over one provided by the payload (through Maven or lib directory).

 .. note:: JQM actually makes use of this priority to always provide the latest version of the jqm-api to payloads.
 The APIs can
 	therefore be referenced as "provided" dependencies if using Maven.